OctopusDeploy/docs/docs/getting-started/best-practices/installation-guidelines.md

 ### Auto Scaling High Availability Nodes

 It is possible to use auto-scaling technology to add/remove high availability nodes.
-Adding a node is a lot easier than removing a node; assuming all the file shares are mounted and the node can see the database, the node will come online and pick up work.
+Adding a node is a lot easier than removing a node; assuming all the file shares are mounted, and the node can see the database, the node will come online and pick up work.

 Removing the node will require a bit more planning.
 When the node is deleted by the auto-scaling technology, any tasks in process will fail.
 If you are in AWS or Azure, you can use a Lambda or Azure Function to:

 1. Call the Octopus API to drain the node and cancel any tasks.
 You'll want to cancel the tasks as you'll have a short timeframe to wait.
 2. Use the Octopus API to find any active tasks running on that node and cancel them.
 3. Use the Octopus API to remove the node.
-4. Resubmit any canceled deployments, and runbook runs so a different node can pick them up.
+4. Resubmit any canceled deployments and runbook runs so a different node can pick them up.

 ### Restarting The Server Host

-If you are hosting Octopus Deploy on a Windows server you will need to install regular Windows patches.
+If you are hosting Octopus Deploy on a Windows server, you will need to install regular Windows patches.
 To do that, follow these steps:

 1. Configure the node to [drain](/docs/administration/high-availability/maintain/maintain-high-availability-nodes.md#drain).
 This will finish all tasks and prevent any new ones from being picked up.
 2. Wait until any executing tasks on that node are complete.